-Zachariah Strife, 2017 SEM Intern, illustrates how much paper is wasted each year at Rock Creek.
+Zachariah Strife, Strategic Energy Management Associate, illustrates how much paper is wasted each year at Rock Creek.

-Anna Brown, 2019 SEM Intern, reminds employees to pull the shades for passive heating and cooling to regulate temperatures.
+Anna Brown, Strategic Energy Management Associate, reminds employees to pull the shades for passive heating and cooling to regulate temperatures.

 Sustainability Team members celebrate an award from the Energy Trust of Oregon.

 Larry Osborn, FMS Manager, and Dusty Farrell, Energy Trust of Oregon staff, check a domestic hot water relay in the SE Learning Commons Library.

 Jimmy Hood, FMS Specialist, and Farid Kayali, Strategic Energy Management Associate, take an energy operations tour at Rock Creek campus.

 The purpose of our strategic energy management initiative is to utilize energy efficiently throughout our facilities and daily operations to reduce adverse impacts on the environment, promote fiscal responsibility through reduced operating costs, and provide educational opportunities by exemplifying best practices.

 The 2012, 35,000 square-foot solar farm provides roughly 60 percent of the energy needs of Building 9, a 72,000 square-foot facility.
 For active consumption and output data from the array visit this link.

 This FAQ was designed as a broad statement of PCC’s ongoing commitment to energy management with specific goals for the Rock Creek campus.
 For further questions, contact the Sustainability Coordinator.